10 Excellent Benefits And Medicinal Uses of Neem for Skin, Hair And Health

 Side effects of neem oil

 Generally, it has no side effects.
-However, if it is taken for a longer period of time and too in large quantities, then it may show negative impacts.
+However, if it is taken for a more extended period and in large quantities, then it may show negative impacts.

 1. The excess use of it may lead to kidney and liver damage.

-2. Neem oil shouldn’t be given strictly to infants and children as it may cause vomiting, diarrhea, blood disorders, seizures, loss of consciousness, and brain disorders.
+2. Neem oil shouldn’t be given strictly to infants and children as it may cause vomiting, diarrhoea, blood disorders, seizures, loss of consciousness, and brain disorders.

-3. Pregnancy and breast feeding mother should avoid it.
+3. Pregnancy and breastfeeding mothers should avoid it.

-4. If you have the conditions like multiple sclerosis, lupus, rheumatoid arthritis, then it is better to skip the using of neem.
+4. If you have conditions like multiple sclerosis, lupus, or rheumatoid arthritis, then it is better to skip the use of neem.

-5. In a few pieces of evidence, it has been seen that the use of it may lower the sugar level too low.
-Therefore the diabetic patient should use it after the consultation with the doctor.
+5. In a few pieces of evidence, it has been seen that using it may lower the sugar level too low.
+Therefore, the diabetic patient should use it after the consultation with the doctor.

-6. Neem has a negative impact on sperm count.
+6. Neem hurts sperm count.
 If you have a desire for a kid, it is better to avoid it as it leads to infertility.

 8. Neem or its product shouldn’t be used at least before two weeks of surgery.